danielhfrank/Tumbox/README.md

 # Tumbox #
-Dropbox shared music folder --> Tumblr music blog
+Dropbox shared music folder --> Tumblr music blog.
+Tumbox generates a blog post for each new album added to your shared folder.

 ---